-A newly stocked tbh needs continuous feeding until it makes a living.
+A newly stocked top bar hive needs continuous feeding until it makes a living.
+And eventually, a beekeeper will encounter hungry hives that need feeding.

-But eventually a beekeeper will encounter a hive that needs feeding.
-Failing to feed a hungry hive always retards development.
-Extended hunger demoralizes a hive and threatens its survival:
+Failing to feed a hungry hive always impacts colony growth.
+Extended hunger demoralizes a hive and threatens its survival.

 - bee stored honey/pollen combs are the best feed